-NFL math whiz John Urschel retires aged 26
+NFL math whiz John Urschel retires at age 26

 - Had been with the Ravens for three years

-(CNN)John Urschel, a Baltimore Ravens offensive lineman known for his passion for mathematics, has retired from the NFL, aged 26.
+(CNN)John Urschel, a Baltimore Ravens offensive lineman known for his passion for mathematics, has retired from the NFL at age 26.

 In a statement released by the team, Ravens head coach John Harbaugh said Urschel had informed him of the decision Thursday morning.